MarketDataApp/documentation/sheets-add-on/dates-and-times.md

   - `[number] [minutes|hours] after [open|close]` These after keyword lets you select a relative time after market open or close.
 For example `1 hour after open` would select the time 10:30 AM ET if you are trading a stock on a U.S. exchange.

-  - `[number] [minutes|hours] ago` The minutes ago or hours ago keywphreases allow you select a relative time before the current time.
-For example, if right now is 11:00 AM, then using `1 hour ago` would select the time 10:00 AM.

 - **Weekly Parameters** Weekly keyphrases let you select a day of the week in the current, previous, or following week.

   - `this [day of the week]` Works the same way as specifying the day without adding _this_.
 The day in the _current_ week.
 For example, if today is Tuesday and the expression is `this Monday`, the date returned would be yesterday.
 If the expression were `this Wednesday` the date returned would be tomorrow.
 The word _this_ is optional.
 If it is omitted, the keyword will still return the date in the current week that corresponds with the day mentioned.